techidock/open-source/channel_area/README.md

 the **New Channel** dialog to choose a shape type, units and dimensions when starting a drawing.

-An **Add Points** checkbox lets you insert new vector points anywhere on the canvas with a double-click.
-When the option is disabled, double-clicking selects a point for editing instead.
+An **Add Points** checkbox lets you insert new vector points with a double click.
+The point is placed on the edge closest to where you clicked so the polygon updates naturally.
+When the option is disabled, a double click selects a point for editing instead.

 A simple menu at the top of the page provides quick access to the **New Channel** and **Manage Shapes** dialogs, and the application now uses a basic